 Nyumburu Cultural Center

-Nyumburu presents blues, jazz, and gospel music concerts as well as academic courses in Creative Writing (ENGL274), Blues (AASP298V) and Jazz (AASP298Z) for three credits each.
-Maryland Gospel Choir students earn 1-credit (MUSC329E), and students who take EDCP108, College and Career Advancement earn 1-credit.
-Academic and collaborative programming is also done with colleges/departments such as: School of Public Health, Department of African American Studies, and the Clark School of Engineering.
+Nyumburu presents blues, jazz, and gospel music concerts as well as academic courses in the following: Blues (AASP298V) and Jazz (AASP298Z) for three credits each, Maryland Gospel Choir students earn one credit (MUSC329E), and students who take EDCP108, College and Career Advancement earn one credit.
+Academic and collaborative programming is also done with colleges/departments such as: School of Public Health, Department of African American Studies, College of Behavioral & Social Sciences, and the Clark School of Engineering.

-During the summer, Nyumburu sponsors a summer camp program for students from the age of five to sixteen.
+During the summer, Nyumburu sponsors a summer camp program for students from the age of 5 to 16, Camp Shule.
 Through this dynamic eight-week program, opportunities for youth to explore academic, artistic, and athletic interests in a relaxed and creative environment are provided.
 Camp Shule was established to provide the children of Maryland faculty/staff and local youth with a diverse educational experience.